-280.054 Administrative penalty in lieu of suspension or disqualification.
+280.054 Administrative penalty in lieu of suspension or disqualification.-

-(1) If the Chief Financial Officer finds that one or more grounds exist for the suspension or disqualification of a qualified public depository, the Chief Financial Officer may, in lieu of suspension or disqualification, impose an administrative penalty upon the qualified public depository.
+(1) If the Chief Financial Officer finds that one or more

+grounds exist for the suspension or disqualification of a qualified public depository, the Chief Financial Officer may, in lieu of suspension or disqualification, impose an administrative penalty upon the qualified public depository.

-(b) With respect to any knowing and willful violation of a lawful order or rule, the Chief Financial Officer may impose a penalty upon the qualified public depository in an amount not exceeding \$1,000 for each violation.
+- (b) With respect to any knowing and willful violation of a lawful order or rule, the Chief Financial Officer may impose a penalty upon the qualified public depository in an amount not exceeding \$1,000 for each violation.
 If restitution is due, the qualified public depository shall make restitution upon the order of the Chief Financial Officer and shall pay interest on such amount at the legal rate.
 Each day a violation continues constitutes a separate violation.
 Failure to timely file the attestation required under s.
-280.025 is deemed a knowing and willful violation.

-Section 19.
-Paragraphs (e) and (f) of subsection (1) of section 280.055, Florida Statutes, are amended, and paragraph (g) is added to that subsection, to read:

-280.055 Cease and desist order; corrective order; administrative penalty.-

-$(1) \quad$ The Chief Financial Officer may issue a cease and desist order and a corrective order upon determining that:

-(e) A qualified public depository or a custodian has not furnished to the Chief Financial Officer, when the Chief Financial Officer requested, a power of attorney or bond power or bond assignment form required by the bond agent or bond trustee for each issue of registered certificated securities pledged and registered in the name, or nominee name, of the qualified public depository or custodian; or
+280.025 is deemed a knowing and willful violation. - Section 19.
+Paragraphs (e) and (f) of subsection (1) of section 280.055, Florida Statutes, are amended, and paragraph (g) is added to that subsection, to read: - 280.055 Cease and desist order; corrective order; administrative penalty.- - (1) The Chief Financial Officer may issue a cease and desist order and a corrective order upon determining that: - (e) A qualified public depository or a custodian has not furnished to the Chief Financial Officer, when the Chief Financial Officer requested, a power of attorney or bond power or bond assignment form required by the bond agent or bond vendor.